Can I have a midwife and a doctor?

 Midwifery care is free for all residents of Ontario.
 You don’t need to be a Canadian citizen and you don’t even need a health card (OHIP).
 Read more.

 Of course, we all contribute to health care costs in Ontario with our tax dollars but there is no out of pocket cost to access the specialized care of a midwife.
 If you are unsure if you qualify for free midwifery care, please don’t hesitate to contact us and we will be happy to let you know.
 We frequently work with new comers and refugees.
-Click to hide.
+You can also click this link to read a handout for uninsured clients.

 How are midwives trained?